lRoMYl/swift-graphql-codegen/README.md

 ### CLI Codegen Syntax
 **Generate graphql code from local schema.json**
-- `--schema-source-type` default value is `local`, thus the file is read from local file path
+- `--schema-source` default value is `local`, thus the file is read from local file path
 - By default, it will generate GraphQLSpec.swift file in the current directory
 ```
 dh-graphql-codegen-ios "schema.json"